 Data from the NCMHCD on Indigenous status should be interpreted with caution.
 Jurisdictional advice is that the data quality and completeness of Indigenous identification varies.
 The methodology for the identification of Indigenous status varies both between jurisdictions and between services within a jurisdiction.
 Subsequently, the identification process may result in a different status being recorded among multiple service contacts or between service providers.
-Indigenous status is missing for 8.0% of contacts in the 2014-15 NCMHCD.
+Indigenous status is missing for 7.0% of contacts in the 2015-16 NCMHCD.

-States and territories provided information on the quality of the Indigenous status data for 2014-15 as follows:
+States and territories provided additional information on the quality of the Indigenous status data for 2015-16 as follows:

-- New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve and that variation in Indigenous status is impacted by changes in culture, processes and systems. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement. - Queensland reported that the quality of Indigenous status data in 2014-15 was acceptable, with continued improvement on reporting from earlier years, and further work to improve future collections is ongoing. - Western Australia reported that the quality of Indigenous status data for 2014-15 was acceptable and plans to introduce a new data quality process in 2016-17 which will target records with missing or unknown Indigenous
+- New South Wales reported the quality of the Indigenous status data to be acceptable but that there are always opportunities to improve and that variation in Indigenous status is impacted by changes in culture, processes and systems. - Victoria reported the quality of the Indigenous status data to be acceptable but that there continue to be areas for improvement based on the National best practice guidelines for collecting Indigenous status in health data sets. - Queensland reported that the quality of Indigenous status data was acceptable, with continued improvement on reporting from earlier years.
+The number of records with an unknown/not stated Indigenous status continued to

-- status.
-WA also acknowledged the importance of continuing work to improve initial data collection in areas including: improved cultural education and training in data capture at the point of collection; analysis and action regarding clients who change their Indigenous status between contacts. - South Australia reported that the quality of Indigenous status data was acceptable, and generally an improvement on the previous year's data, though reported that further investigation and follow-up with services found apparent high rate of unknown Indigenous status. - Tasmania reported the quality of Indigenous status data was acceptable though reported a deterioration in contacts for registered clients and an increase in missing diagnosis.
-Tasmania has also changed the way they report group/patient absent contacts which has let to zero being reported this year. - The Northern Territory considered the quality of the Indigenous status data to be generally very reliable given the high participation rate in the NT and the sensitivities of that population in all areas of Health policy.
+- increase in 2015-16, consistent with the Queensland 2014-15 reporting trend.
+Further work to improve future collections is ongoing. - Western Australia reported that the quality of Indigenous status data was acceptable and plans to introduce a new data quality process in 2016-17 which will target records with missing or unknown Indigenous status.
+WA also acknowledged the importance of continuing work to improve initial data collection in areas including: improved cultural education and training in data capture at the point of collection; analysis and action regarding clients who change their Indigenous status between contacts. - South Australia reported that the quality of Indigenous status data was acceptable, but that further investigation and follow-up was required for services with high rates of unknown/not stated Indigenous status. - Tasmania reported the quality of Indigenous status data was of a high quality and more complete than for the previous year, with the inclusion of unregistered contacts.
+The number of contacts for registered clients was low, similar to the 2014-15 collection period.
+Tasmania considered the data captured by one service (accounting for around 5% of the state-wide contacts) as generally being of a lower quality than other teams, due to the nature of how they record data via phone. - The Australian Capital Territory and the Northern Territory considered the quality of the Indigenous status data to be satisfactory.